OCHA-DAP/hdx-scraper-climada/README.md

 nbstripout --install
 ```

+Note that this is not compatible with [GitKraken](https://www.gitkraken.com/).

 The `write_image` function in `plotly` which is used to export figures to png format in Jupyter Notebook functions requires the `kaleido` library which is rather difficult to install on Windows 10.
-Simply installing with `pip` leads to a hang when an attempt is
+Simply installing with `pip` leads to a hang.

 The solution is to downgrade to kaleido 0.1.0 and patch the library (file: Kaleido\scope\base.py - Line:70)!
 In the original `kaleido.cmd` reads `kaleido`.